 Researchers do not know exactly when or why the Suchomimus went extinct.
 All of the known specimens are from the Early Cretaceous, around 125 to 112 million years ago.
-They had a specialized fish diet, similar to the Spinosaurus.
-Scientists theorize that this diet and the scarcity of food contributed to their struggle to survive.
-Because they did not adapt to changing food sources, they eventually went extinct.
+This dinosaur had a specialized fish diet, similar to the Spinosaurus.
+Scientists theorize that this diet and the scarcity of food contributed to its struggle to survive.
+Perhaps because the Suchomimus did not adapt to changing food sources, it eventually went extinct.

 Similar Animals to the Suchomimus

 Other Spinosaurids were closely related to the Suchomimus and shared many similar features.

 - Spinosaurus: These dinosaurs were much larger than Suchomimus and had a much larger sail.
 They lived primarily in water during the Late Cretaceous Period.

 - Baryonyx: This smaller dinosaur shares so many similarities to Suchomimus that some scientists believe that it is actually a juvenile specimen of the same species.
 They also lived during the Early Cretaceous.

 Suchomimus lived during the Early Cretaceous Period.
 Fossils discovered date to between 125 and 112 million years ago.

 Suchomimus was around 31-36 feet long and weighed between 3 and 5 tons.
 Some researchers believe that the smaller Baryonyx was actually a juvenile specimen of the Suchomimus.